Admios/task-board/README.md

 ### NextJS App Router

 In order to be able to use the new features of NextJS 13 we have to use the new router.
-All client accesible routes therefore live in the `src/app` folder, which in turn call components that live in the `src/templates` folder.
+All client-accessible routes therefore live in the `src/app` folder, which in turn calls components that live in the `src/templates` folder.
 We called it "template" because the "pages" folder name is reserved for the old router which we are not using.

 ### User Authentication: Passkeys via WebAuthN